 One click in the analysis tab brings us directly to one of the PurePath’s that contained that error.
 For those of you that are not familiar with PurePath, it is the automated End-to-End Transactional Trace that Dynatrace captures for incoming requests.
 PurePaths contain lots of context, error and performance information such as URL, HTTP parameters, HTTP Headers, method arguments & return values, SQL statements & bind values, exceptions and more.
 If you want to learn more about PurePaths, check my Performance Clinics on Basic & Advanced Diagnostics where I give hands-on tips on how to best leverage this data for diagnostics purposes.

-With all gathered evidence Chad passed this over to Development!
+With all gathered evidence, the customer passed this over to Development!

 8:06 am – Development Team is taking over